A Say Sorry exclusive sit-down conversation | 14 May 2026

 Maintaining integrity in our conversations with Claude AI

 A total of seven subjects, based on the Watchtower Society contract, were presented to Claude AI and discussed.
-Each subject was thoroughly pre-research by Say Sorry.
+Each subject was thoroughly pre-researched by Say Sorry.

 Care was taken in the structure of subject questions so that they were not leading.
 Parameter and baselines were also set for the discussion.
 These are explained further on in this article.